quenktechnologies/search-filters/README.md

 The validity and actual implementation of these operators, and their accepted value types, depends on the policies set for the fields.
 Compilation fails if the wrong operator or type is used on a field.

+#### Values

 The value part can either be one of the following values:

 1. String  - A sequence of one or more unicode characters surronded by double quotes.
              Example: "my string"
 2. Number  - Any number that can be represented in the IEEE 754 double format.

 3. Boolean - The literal value true or the literal value false.

+4. Date    - A subset of the ISO8601 extended format supporting the format of
+            `Date#toISOString()`.
+The time part may be excluded (smallest to largest)
+            but fractions are only supported on seconds.

 4. List    - A comma seperated sequence of the above values surronded in "[" "]"